Manage Passwords Safely

 Writing down passwords is not recommended.
 If you must write down a password, then:

 - Keep written passwords locked away in a file cabinet, desk drawer, or other secure location; be aware of who else may have access to or knowledge of those locations.

 - Never write down the URL of a service and the password for that site together; make sure anyone else reading it would have no idea which account it is associated with.
 For example, if you had a money bank shaped like a cat when you were a kid, you might write “cat” next to your bank password to help you remember what the password is for.

 - Add or change one or more of the characters in the password that only you know and memorize it; when you’re typing it simply remove or type the correct character(s).

-- Regardless, enable two factor authentication on websites so that if your password is stolen, there will be an additional layer of security.
+- Always enable two-factor authentication on websites, wherever available, so that if your password is stolen, there will be an additional layer of security.